Skip to content

 What it is: How much of your income goes to debt payments

-Think of it like: How heavy your debt backpack is
+Think of it like: How heavy your debt backpack is.
+It's a key indicator of financial health and affects your ability to borrow.

 What's included: